Three insights, two findings, one action (January 2, 2020)

 What if I run out of money?

-You won’t completely run out of money and any shortfalls of income can be mitigated through strategies such as annuity allocation, dynamic withdrawal, home equity, tax planning, Social Security claiming, investment performance and part-time income.
+You won’t completely run out of money.
+Any income shortfalls can be mitigated through strategies such as annuity allocation, dynamic withdrawal, home equity, tax planning, Social Security claiming, investment performance, and part-time income.

 I’m unsure when I can retire.

 On average, men retire at 65 and women at 63.
 This can go up or down based on your goals and risks.
 A retirement age readiness as part of a broader retirement income plan can pinpoint your optimal retirement age.

 I don’t think Social Security will be enough.